Presented by Klipfolio.

 I always make a point to share the board package ahead of time so everyone can get on the same page.
 I also share the board package with our employees to get them on same page, and give a transparent view into your company’s successes, challenges, and upcoming opportunities.

-Allan Willie is a co-founder of Klipfolio, and its president and CEO.
+Allan Wille is a co-founder of Klipfolio, and its president and CEO.
 He’s also a designer, a cyclist, a father, and a resolute optimist.